 In this demo, data collected with a Perkin-Elmer area detector at APS 11-ID-C with a wavelength 0.10798 A, where the detector was intentionally tilted at 45 degrees, are used.
 Note that menu entries are listed in bold face below as Help/About GSAS-II, which lists first the name of the menu (here Help) and second the name of the entry in the menu (here About GSAS-II).

-This assumes that an image data set has been read in and calibration results have been derived, see the Calibration Demo
+This assumes that an image data set has been read in and calibration results have been derived, see Calibration of an area detector in GSAS.

 Assuming the previous step was calibration, the image plot will show the located rings and possibly all the picked points.
 These are no longer needed.
 The Image Controls/Clear Calibration menu entry removes these from the plot, but does not clear the calibration results.
 Use of this menu item is not required, but does speed future display of results.

-Azimuth offset: The image vertical axis (from the beam center, going down) is labeled with the azimuth value placed in the Azimuth offset box.
+Azimuth offset: The image horizontal axis (from the beam center, going right) is labeled with the azimuth value placed in the Azimuth offset box.
 This is usually zero unless the image plate has been rotated about its normal axis.

-Start/End azimuth: The integration is started at the Start azimuth angle in the left box, and when the Do full integration? checkbox is not checked, the integration will be run only to the maximum value specified.
+Start/End azimuth: The integration is started at the Start azimuth angle in the left box, and when the Do full integration? check box is not checked, the integration will be run only to the maximum value specified.
 When the range is less than 360 degrees, the integration range will be shown (if selected) with the high and low limits plotted and only segments of the max and min ellipses drawn.
 These limits may also be dragged on the plot to desired locations.
+In this case 45 is a better choice than the default.

 Again you could save the project with File/Save project on the main GSAS-II data tree menu although it is not needed for any further tutorials.